samiralam/rules-compendium/docs/phb/3-character-classes/wizard.md

 ### Level 20: Signature Spells

 Choose two level 3 spells in your spellbook as your signature spells.
 You always have these spells prepared, and you can cast each of them once at level 3 without expending a spell slot.
-When you do so, you can’t cast them in this way again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+When you do so, you can't cast them in this way again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 To cast either spell at a higher level, you must expend a spell slot.

 ## Wizard Spell List

 This section presents the Wizard spell list.
-The spells are organized by spell level and then alphabetized, and each spell’s school of magic is listed.
-In the Special column, *C* means the spell requires Concentration, *R* means it’s a Ritual, and *M* means it requires a specific Material component.
+The spells are organized by spell level and then alphabetized, and each spell's school of magic is listed.
+In the Special column, *C* means the spell requires Concentration, *R* means it's a Ritual, and *M* means it requires a specific Material component.

 ### Cantrips (Level 0 Wizard Spells)